© WFP Photolibrary

-As the only low-income country in the Americas, the Republic of Haiti in the Caribbean continues to face significant humanitarian, political and development challenges.
+As the only low-income country in the Americas, the Republic of Haiti in the Caribbean – ranking 163 out of 188 in the 2017 Human Development Index – continues to face significant humanitarian, political and development challenges.
 Three-quarters of Haitians live on less than US$2 per day, and half of the population earns less than US$1 per day.
 Many people don’t have ready access to electricity, water, sanitation or healthcare.

-These issues have been exacerbated by a series of natural disasters over the past two decades, including severe storms, flooding, landslides, drought and the devastating earthquake that rocked the country on 12 January 2010.
+All these issues have been exacerbated by a series of natural disasters over the past two decades, including severe storms, flooding, landslides, drought, the devastating earthquake that rocked the country in 2010 and category 4 Hurricane Matthew, which left 806,000 people in need of urgent food assistance in 2016.

-The World Food Programme (WFP) has been working in Haiti since 1969, its activities currently focus on emergency response in the wake of Hurricane Matthew, alongside longer-term support for the government that aims to achieve sustainable safety nets and an end to chronic malnutrition.
+The World Food Programme (WFP) has been working in Haiti since 1969.
+Its activities currently focus on emergency preparedness and response alongside longer-term support for the Government with the aim to achieve sustainable safety nets and an end to chronic malnutrition

 Emergency preparednessTo help mitigate the impact of future disasters, WFP works to ensure that stocks of emergency food (such as high-energy biscuits, rice and beans) are on standby in the right locations before the start of the hurricane season, which runs from June to November each year..
 This enables a quicker response when disaster strikes.

-Cash and Food for AssetsWFP helps 225,000 people through a Food for Assets programme that builds community resilience while meeting immediate food needs.
+Food and Cash Assistance for AssetsWFP aims to support 30,000 people through a Food Assistance for Assets programme that builds community resilience while meeting immediate food needs.
 Participants receive cash transfers in return for helping with projects such as building infrastructure, protecting watersheds and strengthening the skills of rural farmers.
-A 2015 Cash for Assets programme saw over 100 hectares of forest planted in exchange for cash transfers.
+Since 2017, 90 km of feeder roads have been rehabilitated or maintained, 61,600 trees have been planted, and 1,700 ha of land has been cleared.

-Capacity buildingNational Capacity Building is at the core of each WFP programme in Haiti.
-WFP works closely with the Ministry of Education to create a nationally-owned school feeding programme by 2030.
-In 2016, an important first step was achieved with the signature of the first National School Feeding Policy, which was drafted under the leadership of WFP.
-WFP is also supporting the government in strengthening its tools and systems to identify food insecure people and in setting up a national database of vulnerable households.
+Capacity buildingNational capacity strengthening is at the core of WFP programmes in Haiti.
+WFP’s close collaboration with the Ministry of Education to create a nationally-owned school feeding programme by 2030 saw an important first step in 2016 with the signature of the first National School Feeding Policy, drafted under WFP leadership.
+WFP is also supporting the Government in strengthening its tools and systems to identify food insecure people and in setting up a national database of vulnerable households.

 World Food Programme partners in HaitiWFP cannot fight global hunger and poverty alone.
 These are our partners in Haiti: